 Bill Glod is Senior Program Officer.
 He is responsible for providing resources to aid the research and career development of current and aspiring faculty in the humanities.

-He received his PhD in philosophy from Tulane University, and his main research interest is whether paternalism (whether of the coercive or “nudge” variety) is ever justified or legitimate.
-Bill has published articles in Southern Journal of Philosophy, Social Theory and Practice, and ETMP.
-He is currently putting together a book manuscript whose working title is Against Paternalism: A Liberal Case for Self-Direction as a Basic Right.
+He received his PhD in philosophy from Tulane University, and his main research interest is whether paternalism (be it the coercive or “nudge” variety) is ever justified or legitimate.
+Bill has published articles in Southern Journal of Philosophy, Social Theory and Practice, and ETMP among other outlets.
+He also published a book titled Why It’s OK to Make Bad Choices (Routledge).

 His hobbies include watching film noir, making music playlists, and following the Washington Nationals and Chicago Cubs.